 }

-Based on a pre-established agreement between the Subordinate CA and VoIP Entity, the newly issued delegate end-entity certificate shall be stored in the STI-CR either by the Subordinate CA or the VoIP Entity.
-If the Subordinate CA stores the certificate in the STI-CR, then the VoIP Entity does not need to download the actual certificate.
+Based on a pre-established agreement between the STI-SCA and VoIP Entity, the newly issued delegate end-entity certificate shall be stored in the STI-CR either by the STI-SCA or the VoIP Entity.
+If the STI-SCA stores the certificate in the STI-CR, then the VoIP Entity does not need to download the actual certificate.
 Instead, it can simply use the URI identified in the “certificate” field of the step-4 response to populate the “x5u” field in the PASSporT token created during STI authentication.

 Issuing Delegate End-Entity Certificates to SHAKEN SPs

 A SHAKEN Service Provider itself may want to sign PASSporTs, such as “rcd” PASSporTs, with a delegate end-entity certificate.
-For example, instead of obtaining short-lived SHAKEN end-entity certificates from an STI-CA, an OSP could obtain a long-lived CA certificate from the STI-CA using the procedures described above in clause 5.3.2, and then use the CA certificate to efficiently coin new short-lived delegate end-entity certificates for its own use.
+For example, instead of obtaining short-lived SHAKEN end-entity certificates from an STI-CA, an OSP could obtain a long-lived CA certificate from an STI-CA using the procedures described above in clause 5.3.2, and then use the CA certificate to efficiently issue new short-lived delegate end-entity certificates for its own use.
 Since it is both the producer and the consumer of the delegate end-entity certificates in this case, the OSP could use a proprietary mechanism to issue the delegate end-entity certificates from the CA certificate.

 Delegate Certificate Revocation